-Evaluation of anadromous fish population restoration on the Sebasticook River - DMR scientists will use fish counters and PIT tagging to evaluate upstream passage efficiency, determine migration rates, and document life history traits (spawning escapement, percentage of repeat spawners) of anadromous fish populations that have been restored to the Sebasticook River.
+Evaluation of anadromous fish population restoration on the Sebasticook River - DMR scientists are using fish counters and PIT tagging to evaluate upstream passage efficiency, determine migration rates, and document life history traits (spawning escapement, percentage of repeat spawners) of anadromous fish populations that have been restored to the Sebasticook River.

-Large wood additions to streams - Large wood was added to moderate sized streams in the East Machias, Machias, and Narraguagus drainages at a rate of approximately 12 pieces per 100m.
-Trees in the riparian zone were felled and their placement adjusted to achieve either stability or geomorphologic effect.
-All large wood (existing and added) in the treatment sites was tagged with metal numeric tags and marked with spray paint.
-All sites were surveyed for fish populations immediately prior to the habitat work, and will be surveyed annually for wood movement and fish populations.
+Large wood additions to streams - Large wood is being added to moderate sized streams in the East Machias, Machias, and Narraguagus drainages at a rate of approximately 12 pieces per 100m.
+Trees in the riparian zone are felled and their placement adjusted to achieve either stability or geomorphologic effect.
 The objectives of the study are to increase the complexity of habitat and test hypotheses about the links among habitat quality and salmon populations that will lead to habitat restoration prescriptions.

 Co-evolved anadromous species - The question being addressed is whether survival of Atlantic salmon smolts emigrating from a river is greater in the presence of a significant alewife population.
-This project is intended to test the hypothesis that restoration of native alewives will benefit Atlantic salmon smolt emigration using several approaches: a retrospective review of salmon returns and alewife harvest within the DPS where data are available; identify and prioritize the 15 most important barriers to alewife passage in the DPS and facilitate removal of a minimum of three such barriers during the course of the contract period by partnering with other state agencies, federal agencies, towns and other affected parties; count retuning alewives on one additional system within the DPS; and draft a study design to test whether the presence of a healthy alewife population serves as a predator buffer for migrating Atlantic salmon.
+This project is intended to test the hypothesis that restoration of native alewives will benefit Atlantic salmon smolt emigration by first documenting the spatial and temporal extent of overlapping habitat use in rivers.